rhuang7999/Storm-Drain-Design/README.md

 * Maximum Flowrate
 * Maximum Velocity

+The first input is whether the units are in US or SI.
+It should be

 Given, the design flowrate, slope, and material of the pipe,\
 the diameter can be calculated by rearranging Manning's equation:
 Q = (k / n) * A * (R ^ 2 / 3) * (S ^ 1 / 2)